Cape Cod Landscapes: From the Field to the Studio

 Richard Diebenkorn once said that every painting starts with a feeling.
 In my view feeling comes from the totality of our experience of a place or thing — fieldwork research, memory and a full range of sensory experience.
 Direct, spontaneous picture making (painting, drawing, photography) allows a painter to capture something ephemeral and unexpected, and slower work in the studio provides space for considered composition.
 Building on the two days of field work done with Mark Adams at the beginning of the week, this facet of the workshop will consider composition as we build several larger works in the studio.
 For those wishing to continue to work directly from the landscape, there are ample opportunities to continue to build plein air works in proximity to the FAWC campus.

-Mark Adams has been a cartographer with the National Park Service for over 25 years and a painter showing at the Schoolhouse Gallery in Provincetown.
-He has also exhibited photography, scientific illustration and video art.
-He has traveled with a sketchbook in Asia, Central America and Europe and has recently illustrated and co-authored a geologic primer, Coastal Landforms of Cape Cod with geologists from the Center for Coastal Studies and Woods Hole Oceanographic Institution.
+Mark Adams is a painter / cartographer showing at The Schoolhouse Gallery in Provincetown, with 25 years experience in the National Park Service.
+He has exhibited installations, prints, photography, scientific illustration, and video art.
+His retrospective, “Expedition” was at the Provincetown Art Association Museum in 2017.
+He has traveled with a sketchbook in Asia, Central America, and Europe and has illustrated and co-authored a geologic primer, Coastal Landforms of Cape Cod with geologist Graham Giese from the Center for Coastal Studies and Woods Hole Oceanographic Institution.